deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 #### 2. Run electron-builder

+> note: on Windows you need to enable Developer Mode in System settings > For developers before packing

 If you haven't done so run `pnpm build` now.

 Then you need to run `pnpm pack:patch-node-modules` to patch `node_modules`. (**DON'T forget this step!**)